Brady Christensen

-Brady Christensen (born September 27, 1996) is an American football offensive guard for the Carolina Panthers of the National Football League (NFL).
-He played college football at BYU and was drafted by the Panthers in the third round of the 2021 NFL Draft.
+Brady Christensen (born September 27, 1996) is an American professional football offensive guard for the Carolina Panthers of the National Football League (NFL).
+He played college football for the BYU Cougars and was selected by the Panthers in the third round of the 2021 NFL draft.

-Early life and high school
+Early life

 Christensen grew up in Bountiful, Utah, and attended Bountiful High School.
-Christensen was rated a two-star recruit and originally committed to play college football at the Air Force Academy before changing his commitment to BYU.
+Christensen was rated a two-star recruit and originally committed to play college football at the US Air Force Academy before changing his commitment to BYU.
 After graduating from Bountiful and prior to attending BYU, he served a 2-year mission for the Church of Jesus Christ of Latter-day Saints in Hamilton, New Zealand, from 2015 to 2016.

 College career

 Christensen redshirted his true freshman season at BYU after returning from his mission.
 He became the Cougars' starting left tackle going into his redshirt freshman season and started every game for them over the next two seasons.
 As a redshirt junior, he was named a consensus first-team All-American.
-Following the end of the season, he announced that he would forgo his remaining collegiate eligibility to enter the 2021 NFL Draft.
+Following the end of the season, he announced that he would forgo his remaining collegiate eligibility to enter the 2021 NFL draft.

 Professional career

-Christensen was selected by the Carolina Panthers in the third round (70th overall) of the 2021 NFL Draft.
+Christensen was selected by the Carolina Panthers in the third round (70th overall) of the 2021 NFL draft.
 He signed his four-year rookie contract with Carolina on June 24, 2021, worth $5.16 million.
+He was named a backup tackle as a rookie, but started six games due to injuries.

+In 2022, Christensen was named the Panthers starting left guard, starting all 17 games.
+In the season finale against the New Orleans Saints, he suffered a broken left ankle.

+Christensen returned to his starting role in 2023, but suffered a biceps injury in Week 1 and was placed on injured reserve on September 13, 2023.

+On March 12, 2025, Christensen re-signed with the Panthers on a one-year, $2.8 million contract.
+He made eight appearances (four starts) for Carolina during the regular season.
+In Week 8 against the Buffalo Bills, Christensen suffered a torn Achilles tendon, causing him to be placed on season-ending injured reserve.